Gwyneth Paltrow poses with look-alike daughter Apple Martin at Goop event - KESQ

 (CNN) — Gwyneth Paltrow is enjoying her summer by spending time with her daughter, Apple Martin, and mom, Blythe Danner.

-The Goop founder hosted a dinner at her home in the Hamptons on Saturday, posting a photo from the gathering on Instagram with Martin and Danner on Sunday.
+The Goop founder hosted a dinner with Gucci at her home in the Hamptons on Saturday, posting a photo from the gathering on Instagram with Martin and Danner on Sunday.

 Paltrow looked sun-kissed and glowy in a midriff-bearing skirt set, with her wavy hair worn down.
 Martin, whose resemblance to her mother is uncanny, looked chic in a black mini dress while Danner wore a cozy white maxi dress.